makerfx/mwc-motherboard/README.md

 * Expansion header for connecting to a daughterboard
 * Support for USB host mode through the Teensy 4.1 USB header

+Note that this board is still in the development and testing phase.
+If you are interested in obtaining a board for a Magic Wheelchair project, or for another interactive project, [email us](mailto:info@makerfx.org) to learn the current status and availability of boards.
 ___
 ![MWC Motherboard prototype](images/mwc_mobo_1.0.7_brightbikes.jpg)
-MWC Motherboard prototype v1.0.7 being tested in a BrightBikes LED art bike with more than 1600 addressable LEDs
+MWC Motherboard prototype v1.0.7 being tested in a [BrightBikes](https://github.com/makerfx/brightbikes) LED art bike with more than 1600 audio-interactive addressable LEDs

 ![BrightBikes holiday ride](https://github.com/makerfx/brightbikes/raw/main/images/holiday_ride1.gif)